chrrrisw/kmel_db/kmel_db_format.md

 ### The Genre Title Table

-The Genre Title Table consists of indices pointing to the Main Index to indicate which titles belong to this genre.
+The Genre Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this genre.

 ### Unknown 5